kyan/kyan-jukebox-js/README.md

 $ make serve
 ```

 Either way. this will give you a working client and API plus the persistence layer.
-The client is available at http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.
+The client is available
+at http://localhost:3001 running in dev mode, meaning any changes will cause the server to restart.

 ### Mopidy

-If you so want to run your own copy of Mopidy, you can buy yourself a Raspberry Pi and follow [these instructions](docs/mopidy_install.md).
+If you so want to run your own version of Mopidy for running in production, you can buy yourself a Raspberry Pi and follow [these instructions](docs/mopidy_install.md).

 ### Client

-You can find more information on the client via it's README in the `frontend` folder.
+A ReactJS application that communicates with the JukeBox API.

 ### API

-You can find more information on the api via it's README in the `backend` folder.
+A NodeJS + Express application that communicates with `Mongodb` and the `Mopidy` Websocket interface.

+##### TypeScript

+TypeScript support has now been added and is encouraged.
+In order to use Intellisense and TypeChecking in VSCode you will need to connect VSCode to the source running in the `API` container as that's where all the node modules are installed.
+To do this you need to have the `VSCode Remote - Containers` extension installed.

+You would then start the app via `make serve` or via `make api-console` to start the api service.
+The in VSCode you run `Remote Containers - Attach to running container...` and choose the jukebox api container that you started and want to connect to.
+This should then start a new window connecting to the container where you can edit your code.
+You should now get all the Intellisense and TypeChecking working in that window.

+Once you have done this once, the next time when you start the container, you should see an entry in the `Remote Exporer` containers section where you can attach again from there.
+You can also edit the configuration so you can install in extension you want when you are editing.

 ### MongoDB